playwithbear/pharaoh-idle/README.md

 ## Change Log
 **v0.3** - {DATE}
 - Added advancement system (see notes below for progress).
+- Created ADVANCEMENTS.md to outline what the advancements are and how they work.

 **v0.2** - 2019-02-28
 - Sectioned 'God branches' into columns (CSS Grid).